shufeng2012/Fonts_for_Python/README.md

-# Fonts_for_Python
+# Font for Python
-A package that you can use some fonts like bold and colorful (not colorama) .
+This is a package that you can use some fonts like bold and colorful (not colorama).